paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-006-infrastructure-finance.md

 <a id="section-606"></a>
 ## § 606.
 State and local permits

-The provision of credit assistance under this chapter with respect to a project shall not—
+The provision of credit assistance under the TIFIA program with respect to a project shall not—

 (1) relieve any recipient of the assistance of any obligation to obtain any required State or local permit or approval with respect to the project;